llsoftsec/llsoftsecbook/book.md

 A large class of attacks make use of so-called side-channels, which are defined below.
 The class is so big that in this book we devote the next two chapters to such attacks.
-Side-channels have enough complexity to discuss them separately first in this chapter.
+Side-channels have enough complexity to discuss them separately in this chapter.
+This chapter describes the mechanisms used to make communication happen through side-channels.
+The next two chapters explore how attacks are constructed that use side-channels.

+Side-channels and covert channels are closely related.
+Both side-channels and covert channels are communication channels between two entities in a system, where the entities are not supposed to be allowed to communicate that way.

-Side-channels are a special class of covert channels.
-A **covert channel**\index{covert channel} is communication channel between two entities in a system that are not supposed to be allowed to communicate that way.
-A **side-channel**\index{side-channel} is a covert channel where one end is a victim of an attack.
+A **covert channel**\index{covert channel} is such a channel where both entities intent to communicate through the channel.
+A **side-channel**\index{side-channel} is a such a channel where one end is the victim of an attack using the channel.

 In other words, the difference between a covert channel and a side-channel is whether both entities intent to communicate, in which case we talk about a covert channel.
 If one entity does not intent to communicate, but the other entity nonetheless extracts some data from the first, it is called a side-channel attack.
 The entity not intending to communicate, and hence being attacked, is called the victim\index{victim}.